-In the seven adult studies, the percentage of patients achieving headache response 2 hours after treatment was significantly greater among patients receiving RELPAX Tablets at all doses compared to those who received placebo.
-The two-hour response rates from these controlled clinical studies are summarized in Table 1.
+In the seven adult studies, the percentage of patients achieving headache response 2 hours after treatment was significantly greater among patients receiving RELPAX at all doses compared to those who received placebo.
+The two-hour response rates from these controlled clinical studies are summarized in Table 2.

-Table 1: Percentage of Patients with Headache Response (Mild
+Table 2: Percentage of Patients with Headache Response (Mild or No

 Comparisons of the performance of different drugs based upon results obtained in different clinical trials are never reliable.
 Because studies are generally conducted at different times, with different samples of patients, by different investigators, employing different criteria and/or different interpretations of the same criteria, under different conditions (dose, dosing regimen, etc.), quantitative estimates of treatment response and the timing of response may be expected to vary considerably from study to study.